somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 USNC Meetings are open to the public.
 You can find out when the next meeting is by viewing the [meetings](/meetings) page.
 All minutes from past meetings are available [here](https://drive.google.com/open?id=1cYUa0aivIIH-yvfJe61SUdinDMtkb1WO).

+## Upcoming Events

+There will be a USNC party with live, local music on **Saturday, April 28 at the Greek-American Social Club!** Join your neighbors and fellow USNC members for a night of fun.
+More details forthcoming!

 ## Email Announcements
 To be notified about major upcoming events, sign up for the newsletter here: [major announcements list](http://tinyletter.com/unionsquareneighborhoodcouncil)